encord-team/encord-agents/docs/editor_agents/examples/index.md

 uvicorn main:app --reload --port 8080
 ```

-This will run the FastAPI server in development mode with auto-reload enabled.
+This runs the FastAPI server in development mode with auto-reload enabled.

-**Step 2: open a frame in the editor**
+**STEP 2: Open a Frame in the Editor**

-Open your project within [the Encord platform](https://app.encord.com/projects){ target="_blank", rel="noopener noreferrer" } in your browser and navigate to a frame you want to classify.
+Open your Project within [the Encord platform](https://app.encord.com/projects){ target="_blank", rel="noopener noreferrer" } in your browser and navigate to a frame you want to classify.
 Copy the URL from your browser.

 !!! hint
-    The url should have roughly this format: `"https://app.encord.com/label_editor/{project_hash}/{data_hash}/{frame}"`.
+    The url should have the following format: `"https://app.encord.com/label_editor/{project_hash}/{data_hash}/{frame}"`.

-**Step 3: trigger the agent**
+**STEP 3: Trigger the Agent**

 In another shell operating from the same working directory, source your virtual environment and test the agent: